Linear quantum systems: poles, zeros, invertibility and sensitivity: Introduction

 Although formally similar to linear classical systems, linear quantum systems possess a unique structure due to the non-commutative nature of quantum mechanics.
 The system matrices of a linear quantum system have a very special structure, which endows linear quantum systems with distinct properties compared to their classical counterparts.
-For instances, it is shown in \cite{WD05} and \cite[Ch.
-6]{WM10} that detectability is equivalent to stabilizability.
-For linear quantum passive systems, controllability is equivalent to observability and they imply Hurwitz stability \cite[Lem.
+For instances, for linear quantum passive systems, controllability is equivalent to observability and they imply Hurwitz stability \cite[Lem.
 3.1]{GY15}.
 In fact, later it is proved in \cite[Lem.
 2 and Thm.
 2]{GZ15} that controllability, observability and Hurwitz stability are all equivalent for linear quantum passive systems.
 For general linear quantum systems (not necessarily passive), controllability and observability are equivalent \cite[Prop.
 1]{GZ15}.
+However, for linear quantum systems stabilizability and detectability are not equivalent, as demonstrated by Example \ref{eq:Example_h} in this paper, where the system is detectable but not stabilizable.
 Moreover, if a linear quantum system is Hurwitz stable, then it is both controllable and observable \cite[Thm.
 3.1]{ZPL20}.
 Finally, it is shown in \cite{ZGPG18} that the controllable and unobservable (``$c\bar{o}$'') subsystem and the uncontrollable and observable (``$\bar{c}o$'') subsystem coexist or vanish simultaneously.